 Mission Royale Homes & Real Estate

-There are a variety of single-family homes offered at Mission Royale including seven exciting new floor plans recently introduced by Meritage Homes.
-Buyers can select from new and resale homes that range in size from approximately 1,100 to over 2,200 square feet.
+Development of Mission Royal began in 2003 with plans to complete 1,292 single-family homes.
+Buyers can select from new and resale homes for sale in Mission Royale, ranging from approximately 1,100 to over 2,400 square feet.
 The thoughtfully designed floor plans include expansive great rooms, covered patios, two-car garages, and a minimum of 2 bedrooms and 2 baths.
 These homes also offer solar power as an option for residents who want to save on their electricity bills.

 Mission Royale Lifestyle

-A variety of exciting clubs and interest groups provide residents of Mission Royale the opportunity to live a socially active lifestyle filled with like-minded neighbors and new friends who share in similar passions.
-Homeowners gather on a regular basis to meet for clubs that range from crafts, sports, and arts.
+Residents enjoy a low-maintenance lifestyle thanks to the Mission Royale HOA, which takes care of grounds maintenance.
+With more free time, homeowners can participate in community activities.
+A variety of clubs and interest groups provide the opportunity to live a socially active lifestyle.
+Homeowners gather on a regular basis to meet with others interested in crafts, sports, and arts.
 Some popular clubs include bunco, hiking, table tennis, fishing, beading, and more.